Landscaping Insurance: You Reap What You Sow

 - Employee lawsuits: Your employee decides to sue your company for occupational dangers and injuries.

 According to the Bureau of Labor Statistics, in 2019 there were 229 fatalities for groundskeeping workers.
-Accidents do happen and a BOP can help shoulder the financial burden.
+Lastly, accidents do happen and a BOP can help shoulder the financial burden.

 Workers Compensation Insurance

 Workers compensation insurance helps your business cover financial losses that arise from work-related injuries or illness.
-The majority of the states require you to have this insurance if your business has any employees.
+Moreover, the majority of the states require you to have this insurance if your business has any employees.
 This insurance policy covers the following claims:

 - Bodily injury: If an employee is working and is hurt while operating heavy equipment, then workers compensation insurance will cover the employee’s medical costs.

 - Wage replacement: An employee has an accident at work and is needs to take some time off to recover.
-The insurance policy will assist in paying for your employee’s wages for the duration your employee is on leave.
+Moreover, the insurance policy will assist in paying for your employee’s wages for the duration your employee is on leave.

 - Employee death benefits: If an employee dies on company property due to an injury, workers compensation insurance will provide death benefits to the family of the deceased.